- Jimma Institute of Health Sciences, Jimma, Ethiopia - MD

 - Tulane University - Master of Public Health & Tropical Medicine

 Dr. Dawd Siraj is a faculty member in the Division of Infectious Disease and serves as the department's vice-chair for Diversity, Equity and Inclusion.
 He is director of the UW Health Travel Clinic and director of the Global Health Pathway Program.
 He was the inaugural vice chair for DEI in the Department of Medicine, serving from 2021-2022.
 Outside of the university, Dr. Siraj is the vice-chair of the Infectious Disease Society of America's (IDSA) Global Health Committee.
 He also serves as a member of the IDSA exam writers committee and member of the educational committee for ISTM.
 Dr. Siraj is heavily involved in HIV, Hepatitis and Tropical medicine patient care as well as residency and Infectious diseases fellow training at UW-Madison.
 He also runs an HIV Inmate Clinic.
 In 2020, he received a Department of Medicine Chair Commendation in recognition and appreciation of his leadership in the development of the Global Health Pathway.
 Other honors awarded to Dr. Siraj include being named as a Regional Top Doctor by Castle Connolly and US News and World Report while practicing in North Carolina prior to joining the faculty at UW-Madison.
 He has also received a Best Exemplary Alumni Award from Jimma University and a Certificate of Recognition in 2009, 2010, and 2013 from the President of the Federal Democratic Republic of Ethiopia for his voluntary service to the people of Ethiopia.
-Currently, he serves as an advisor on COVID-19 preparedness and response to her excellency Dr. Lia Tadesse, the Minister of Health of Ethiopia and to Tigray Regional Government.
+He has served as COVID-19 advisor to the Ministry of Health of Ethiopia and to Tigray Regional Government.

 Dr. Siraj's clinical interests include HIV/AIDS, hepatitis B and C care, tropical medicine, global health and medical care in resource-limited countries.

 Dr. Siraj’s research focuses on both HIV and Global Health.
 He currently collaborates with several universities in Ethiopia on Global Health topics.